How did J D Wetherspoon become the most successful pub chain in Britain?

 Martin was keen to develop a chain of pubs, but he was hampered by the lack of prime location properties available on the market.
 He commented, “the key is position, position, and yet more position”.
 A converted car showroom in Crouch End became the second pub in 1981.

-Martin quickly gained expertise in gaining planning permission and securing drinks licenses.
+Martin quickly gained expertise in gaining planning permission and securing drinks licences.
 He reinvested his profits and acquired debt in order to expand the business.
 Further unconventional premises such as former banks, supermarkets, churches and cinemas were acquired.

 Martin eventually developed a formula of low prices, cask ale, and no music.
 Careful attention was paid to pub food and decor.
 Keen pricing attracted students and pensioners who provided regular custom and what Martin described as “a good mix of clientele”.